namastexlabs/automagik-spark/README.md

 1. If you installed LangFlow, visit [http://localhost:17860](http://localhost:17860) to create your first flow
 2. Use the API at [http://localhost:8883/api/v1/docs](http://localhost:8883/api/v1/docs) to manage your flows and tasks
-3. Try out the CLI commands with `automagik --help`
+3. Try out the CLI commands with `automagik-spark --help`
 4. Monitor task execution through logs and API endpoints

 ## 🗺️ Roadmap